pwmckenna/talks/talk_preparation/slides.md

 #Why this setup?
 * Instant feedback = very rapid editing...these slides took minutes
 * Faster than HTML for simple slides (most of them)
-* Markdown supports inline html, so if you want to customize, you can go nuts
 * Supports custom css, inline or global

-!SLIDE
-#Can your slides do this?
+* Markdown supports inline html, so if you want to customize, you can go nuts...like this

-<iframe src="http://news.ycombinator.com" style="height:80%; width:90%;"></iframe>
+<iframe src="http://news.ycombinator.com" style="height:20%; width:100%;"></iframe>

 !SLIDE
 #Go forth and speak